creating digital courses

 Audio for Camera

-People can forgive poor video, that can't forgive poor audio.
+People can forgive poor video, they can't forgive poor audio.
 If I don't need to be far away or move a lot, then it is better to be hard lined into the camera, that's when I use PowerDeWise set that is under $30.
 If I need to move around or be far away, one cost effective wireless LAV system that I personally use is Audio Technica Pro but it doesn't go as far or as clean as the more expensive industry gold standard Sennheiser.
 Using an onboard mic for camera work is the worst unless you are trying to achieve an on-the-go social media style video.

 A Note About Looking Good on Camera